You might not recognise her face, but you have almost certainly seen the work of Esme Young, the stylish judge on The Great British Sewing Bee.

 Her co-stars – host Claudia Winkleman and fellow judge Patrick Grant (of Savile Row tailors Norton & Sons) – were particularly supportive.
 “Patrick really helped,” says Esme.
 “He’s such a gent.
 He gave me tips and looked after me.
 And Claudia’s so much fun, she’s a great distraction and you do forget the cameras.
 They’re always giving me advice on where to look and what to say.”

 At this point, Mr Grant interrupts with a roar of laughter: “Esme’s got plenty to say!”
-Clearly, the chemistry between the two judges will be something
+Clearly, the chemistry between the two judges will be something to watch.

 “He’s very tall and I’m very small,” says Esme and Patrick chips in: “We are literally looking from different perspectives.
-I see the high-up bits and she sees the low-down bits.”
+I see the high-up bits and she sees the low-down bits.

 So what is Esme looking for?
 A combination of good sewing and good design.
 “Everything has to be perfect – beautifully put together with attention to detail,” she explains.
 “I look for beautiful seams, beautiful zips, beautiful tailoring, but I’m also looking for an element of surprise.
 I want to be excited.
 I want to see their personalities and that’s in the choice of fabric, colour and their sewing techniques.”